 In the world of music, Milton Keynes was the home of Jim Marshall, whose amps have become legendary worldwide, and was quickly adopted by musical instrument and technology innovators Yamaha, Korg, and Kawai for their headquarters.

-Is it any wonder then, that from the start of my music teaching career here I have embraced the latest in cutting edge equipment?
+Is it simply a coincidence that from the start of my music teaching career here I have embraced the latest in cutting edge equipment?

 Optimism and Engagement

 Starting afresh brings hope, and I have certainly been impressed with the many people I have met who share a commitment to making the world a better place.

 I see no reason not to stay optimistic, to keep believing for better, and sharing my life alongside those whose will is to make it so.

 A City for All

 A founding principal in the design of Milton Keynes was the concept of “mixed housing”, in which social and private dwellings coexisting on each estate, encouraging cohesion within local communities, with people from all income groups sharing the same schools, shops, and facilities.
-To what extent this “social experiment” has worked is of course debatable, but personally I have rarely encountered elitism in the years I have lived here.
+To what extent this “social experiment” has worked is certainly debatable, but personally I have encountered elitism far less in the years I have lived here.

 In fact I often forget the extent to which elitism exists elsewhere.
 Within the classical music world, sadly, it remains rife.
 I wasn’t quite sure whether to laugh or cry when I read the following comment from arts critic Andrew Mellor, tweeted directly from a BBC Prom concert this August:

-It has certainly never occurred to me that people from the provinces should be excluded from engaging with the arts, and it utterly astonishes me that anyone would give voice to such an attitude.
+It has certainly never occurred to me that people from the provinces should be excluded from engaging with the arts, and it utterly astonishes me that anyone would give voice to such an ugly attitude.
 Real or apocryphal, this quote points to a potentially terminal malaise at the heart of our classical music scene.